Which flights are suspended or delayed at Dubai and Abu Dhabi airports? | The National

 Live updates: Follow the latest news on US-Iran war

-Abu Dhabi Media office said one person sustained minor injuries after debris from an intercepted ballistic missile fell in Al Shawamekh area.

-The UAE has defended itself against a daily barrage of attacks from Iran since hostilities broke out between Tehran, Israel and the US on February 28.

-Several flights to and from Zayed International Airport in Abu Dhabi and Dubai International Airport continue to be affected as result.
+Several flights to and from Zayed International Airport in Abu Dhabi and Dubai International Airport continue to be affected on Tuesday morning even as US President Donald Trump claimed there were “major points of agreement” with Iran towards a potential ceasefire.

+Flights have been severely impacted since the US-Israeli war with Iran began on February 28, resulting in a daily barrage of attacks on the UAE from Tehran.

+The UAE is also experiencing a period of rainy weather this week, with airlines including Emirates and Air Arabia warning passengers of potential delays, and to check their flight statuses before heading to the airport.
+The National Centre of Meteorology has warned that unstable weather is likely to continue until at least Friday, March 27.

-At Zayed International Airport, cancelled arrivals on Monday included Etihad Airways' EY596 and EY594 from Tel Aviv and EY008 from Boston.
+At Zayed International Airport, delayed arrivals on Tuesday included Etihad Airways' EY844 from Moscow Sheremetyevo, EY076 from Manchester, EY034 from Paris, EY068 from London, EY411 from Phuket and EY014 from Atlanta.

+Flights EY594 and EY596 from Tel Aviv, EY044 from Amsterdam and EY008 from Boston were cancelled.

-Cancelled Air India Express flights included IX639 from Tiruchirappalli, IX715 from Kannur, IX347 from Calicut, IX257 from Mumbai, IX419 from Kochi and IX865 from Bangalore.
+Several Air India Express flights were also cancelled on Tuesday, including IX715 from Kannur, IX181 from Delhi, IX347 from Calicut, IX283 from Pune, IX419 from Kochi, IX257 from Mumbai and IX865 from Bangalore.

+Other cancelled flights included IndiGo's 6E1433 from Kannur and 6E1415 from Lucknow, Royal Jordanian's RJ622 from Amman, Saudia Airlines' SV572 from Riyadh and SV570 from Jeddah, as well as Egypt Air's MS914 from Cairo.

 The corresponding departures of these flights from Abu Dhabi were also affected.